Last updated June 15, 2020

 Recently, MassHousing transferred $5 million to create a COVID-19 fund within RAFT*, and the Legislature has acted to decrease the documentation burden on households applying for funds (see Chapter 56 of the Acts of 2020, Section 5.)

-In response to the pandemic and ongoing housing needs, the Coalition is taking a leading role in organizing allied organizations to ask the Legislature to appropriate $50 million for RAFT in FY’21.
+In response to the pandemic and ongoing housing needs, the Coalition is taking a leading role in organizing allied organizations to ask the Legislature to appropriate at least $50 million for RAFT in FY’21.
 We also are working to make positive changes to improve access and eligibility for RAFT, including to make temporary FY’20 changes permanent:

 - Increase funding for the Upstream RAFT program so more households can access RAFT before having to begin the eviction or utility shut-off process